-4. Interested Parties
+4 Interested Parties

-4.1Interested parties can make representations about licence applications, or apply for a review of an existing licence.
-These parties are defined in the Gambling Act 2005 as a person who:

-- a) lives sufficiently close to the premises to be likely to be affected by the authorised activities, - b) has business interests that might be affected by the authorised activities, or - c) represents persons who satisfy paragraph (a) or (b) above."

-4.2 The Licensing Authority is required by regulations to state the principles it will apply in exercising its powers under the Gambling Act 2005 to determine whether a person is an interested party.
-The principles are:

-- a) Each case will be decided upon its merits. - b) This Licensing Authority will not apply a rigid rule to its decision making. - c) This Licensing Authority will consider the examples of considerations concerning these matters provided in the Gambling Commission's Guidance for local authorities, but may not follow it in every case.
+- 4.1 4.1Interested parties can make representations about licence applications, or apply for a review of an existing licence.
+These parties are defined in the Gambling Act 2005 as a person who: - a) lives sufficiently close to the premises to be likely to be affected by the authorised activities, - --b) has business interests that might be affected by the authorised activities, or c) represents persons who satisfy paragraph (a) or (b) above." - 4.2 The Licensing Authority is required by regulations to state the principles it will apply in exercising its powers under the Gambling Act 2005 to determine whether a person is an interested party.
+The principles are: - a) Each case will be decided upon its merits. - b) This Licensing Authority will not apply a rigid rule to its decision making.

-4.3 Interested parties include trade associations and trade unions, and residents' and tenants' associations (Gambling Commission Guidance for local authorities 8.17).
-This Licensing Authority will not however generally view these bodies as interested parties at a Hearing unless they have a member who can be classed as an interested person under the terms of the Gambling Act 2005 (i.e. lives sufficiently close to the premises to be affected by the activities being applied for).

-4.4 Interested parties can be persons who are democratically elected such as Councillors and MPs.
+- c) This Licensing Authority will consider the examples of considerations concerning these matters provided in the Gambling Commission's Guidance for local authorities, but may not follow it in every case. - 4.3 Interested parties include trade associations and trade unions, and residents' and tenants' associations (Gambling Commission Guidance for local authorities 8.17).
+This Licensing Authority will not however generally view these bodies as interested parties at a Hearing unless they have a member who can be classed as an interested person under the terms of the Gambling Act 2005 (i.e. lives sufficiently close to the premises to be affected by the activities being applied for). - 4.4 Interested parties can be persons who are democratically elected such as Councillors and MPs.
 No specific evidence of being asked to represent an interested person will be required as long as the Councillor/MP represents the ward to be affected.
 Likewise, parish councils to be affected will be considered to be interested parties.
 Other than these however, this authority will generally require written evidence that a person/body (e.g. an advocate / relative) 'represents' someone who either lives sufficiently close to the premises to be affected by the authorised activities and/or has business interests that might be affected by the authorised activities.
-A letter from one of these persons, requesting the representation, is sufficient.

-4.5 If individuals wish to approach Councillors to ask them to represent their views then care should be taken that the Councillors are not part of the Licensing Committee dealing with the licence application.
-If there are any doubts then please contact the Lead Licensing Officer.
+A letter from one of these persons, requesting the representation, is sufficient. - 4.5 If individuals wish to approach Councillors to ask them to represent their views then care should be taken that the Councillors are not part of the Licensing Committee dealing with the licence application.
+If there are any doubts then please contact the Lead Licensing Officer. - 4.6 4.6 The licensing authority will not consider representations that are frivolous or vexatious, or which relate to demand or need for gambling facilities.
+Decisions on whether representations are frivolous or vexatious will be made objectively and not on the basis of any political judgement. - 4.7 Where representations are rejected, the person making that representation will be given a written explanation (by email where an email address has been provided). - 4.8 A vexatious representation is generally taken to be one which is repetitive, without foundation or made for some other reason such as malice.
+A frivolous representation is generally taken to be one that is lacking in seriousness, or is unrelated to the licensing objectives, guidance issued by the Gambling Commission or this statement of licensing policy.

-5. Exchange of Information
+5 Exchange of Information